Algebra Questions in COMPASS

 So can you beat the system?
 Yes, by going slow and steady.
-The biggest advantage in the COMPASS algebra test is that it is untimed.
+The biggest advantage in this test is that it is untimed.
 You can drop to a speed that is most comfortable to you, rather than making careless mistakes by speeding through the test.
 Specifically, at the start of the test, try to repeatedly ask yourself if you are sure of the answer.
 If not, make a second pass at the question and try to recalculate, or look for keywords that you have missed out in the question.
 Work through answers by back substitution from the answer choices available, and arrive at equilibrium.

-What kinds of questions can you expect in the COMPASS algebra test?
+What kinds of questions can you expect in the Algebra test?
 Well, to be really frank, it depends on your skill level.
 But it is best to keep in mind the kinds of questions that usually appear to get an overall idea.
 Here’s a list of the question types that is usually covered in Algebra: